 Using the HEAT Map above for one of the homes included in the case study, we will walk through how to interpret the information and what insights can be gained from the MyHEAT platform by investigating hotspots throughout your home or business.

-How to take action on home heat loss
+How to prevent and reduce home heat loss

-Once users have taken some time to familiarize themselves with their HEAT Map, they can start to make correlations between hotspots and the areas in their home where they’ve felt drafts during colder months.
+Once users have taken some time to familiarize themselves with their HEAT Map, they can start to identify correlations between hotspots and the areas in their home where they’ve felt drafts during colder months.
 Recognizing these patterns is a significant step towards understanding how to prevent heat loss in a house, ultimately leading to improved energy efficiency and increased comfort levels throughout the year.
 Our platform connects users with efficiency resources, local incentive programs, and energy advisors to help them take the next steps towards savings and reduce energy waste at home.

 Having a visual tool for building owners to identify energy loss as an investigative first step proves to be valuable when the goal is to drive efficiency program participation.
 The MyHEAT platform helps to target, engage, and motivate hard-to-reach consumers with personalized and comparable energy data in order to capture more savings.